Frequently Asked Questions about 4-H Camp Overlook!

 Answer: Camp enrollment opens February 1st!
 Online registration will open then.
 If you require a paper application, please contact our office and they will be mailed out in February.

 Question: Why did the price of Summer Camp go up?

 Answer: While we do everything possible to keep these rates low, the rising costs of operating a facility and program like 4-H Camp Overlook continue to climb.
-In 2015 we have the additional cost (and benefit) of offering online registration and payment.
+We have the additional cost (and benefit) of offering online registration and payment which costs more, as well as increasing staffing costs.
 If the resulting summer camp rates have created a financial hardship for you, we encourage you to apply for a Financial Scholarships (see below).

 Question: Does camp offer Summer Camp Scholarships?

 Answer: Yes, to campers of St. Lawrence and Franklin county we offer financial, need based scholarships.
 To apply for assistance you must submit a scholarship application along with your camp application and deposit in order to qualify.
 Scholarships applications are due by April 15th, and incomplete or late applications are returned and may jeopardize our scholarship award.
 There are no full scholarships; a $150 deposit must accompany your application.
 All active Franklin & St. Lawrence County 4-H Members are eligible for some scholarship assistance regardless of income.
 Please visit our Scholarship page for more information.

 Question: What is MAAPs?
 Will traditional camp still run those weeks?